tfreundo/airflow-dev-env/README.md

 I added for convenience the folder `/dags`.
 Put your own DAGs in there, code and if you want to push them to your airflow instance, call the shell script `push_dags.sh`.
 This will copy the content of the `/dags` folder to `/submodules/docker-airflow/dags` and then your DAGs will appear in your airflow instance.

+## Troubleshooting
+For known issues and their solutions see [Troubleshooting.md](Troubleshooting.md)